-Image.open()called.
-Path-like objects are opened as a file.
+Pathobjects are opened as a file.
 Metadata is read from the open file.
 The file is left open for further usage.

-Image.Image.load()when the pixel data from the image is required,
+Image.Image.load()When the pixel data from the image is required,

 load()is called.
 The current frame is read into memory.
 The image can now be used independently of the underlying image file.

 remain open until the

 close() function is called or the

 Multi-frame images are more complicated.
 The